stvptrsn/Printer_Stuff/Milo_1.5/Handwheel/readme.md

 The printed hub appears to work just fine for a fraction of the cost though.

+Note: For the plastic hub, the fit is intentionally close; use an 8mm drill or reamer if it's too tight.

 Hardware required:

 (2) M3 heatsets (1 is optional for the handwheel knob)<BR>